SmokingPuddle58/smokingpuddle58.github.io/README.md

 # smokingpuddle58.github.io

 This is the website made by me.
-Including some MATH notes.